 PLEASE NOTE - Due to the way the building is set up we can not guarantee admittance after 8:30pm.
 Please respect other group users and arrive before this time.
 If you are late you can always join us in The Molly House pub at 9:30pm.

 The volunteers are always on hand to create a relaxed atmosphere and answer any questions about gay life, what's going on in Manchester, and the other services available through organisations like the Lesbian and Gay Foundation.
 Magazines and books are available to borrow..

 Occasionally, meetings will include presentations about topics such as coming out, safer sex or dating.
 We also invite guest speakers from groups or organisations that are of interest, such as OutDoorLads, the Police, Village CAB, FFLAG, Northern Waves and Pride Sports.

 In some ways, what you get out of Icebreakers is up to you.
 As well as being a support group, it's a self-help group.
 But there is always a chance that you might not enjoy your first night.
 You might find yourself feeling nervous, for instance, or sitting next to someone with whom you don't share any common interest.
 If that happens, please persevere and give us another go.

 Meetings end at around 9.30pm, when most members and volunteers go to one of the gay pubs in the Village - the area of the city dominated by gay bars and businesses.
-The group always starts at Taurus on Canal Street - just around the corner from where we meet.
-Often, past members go to Taurus and meet up with us there.
+Traditionally the group always started at Taurus on Canal Street - but this is currently closed - so we are now going to The Molly House pub, just a short stroll down Richmond St.

 But Icebreakers isn't just about Wednesday night meetings.
 It also arranges .